 LinkedIn allows you to share different types of content.
 Articles, which can be posted on your profile or on LinkedIn Pulse, links to your website, slideshows, and video are among the most popular types of content LinkedIn users post.

 In 2019, LinkedIn sessions increased 25 percent year-over-year, with 358 billion feed updates viewed.
 But only around 3 million users share content on a weekly basis.
-This means that only about 1% of LinkedIn’s 260 million monthly users share posts, and those 3 million or so users net the 9 billion impressions.
+This means that only about 1 percent of LinkedIn’s 260 million monthly users share posts, and those 3 million or so users net the 9 billion impressions.

 A study by OkDork, which analyzed more than 3,000 LinkedIn posts, found that “how-to” and list posts performed best, especially those with titles that had 40-49 characters.
 Additionally, it found that posts with five headings had the most views.
 It also revealed that long-form content (1,900-2,000 words) performed the best, as well as content with eight images.